 The next elections to take place in Bolsover district are the Derbyshire County Council Elections which will take place on Thursday 4 May 2017.
 In Bolsover area, there are 6 electoral divisions represented by six county councillors:

-    We have issued the Notice of Election (11kb) and any new registrations for this election must reach us by Thursday 13 April 2017.
+We have issued the Notice of Election (11kb).
 Any new postal, proxy or postal vote applications, and changes to existing postal or proxy votes must reach us by 5pm on Tuesday 18 April 2017.

 Polling Districts and Places Review Open or Close

 Details of Polling stations, Ward Boundaries can be found by clicking on the Find My.. button on the top of this page.
 Details of Councillors can be foundby clicking on the My Councillor button.